jh3y/ep/README.md

 ######Positioning classes
 * `top`(default)
-	The default positioning for a progrecss bar is at the top of an element.
+	The default positioning for a progression bar is at the top of an element.
 * `bottom`
-	Positions the progrecss bar at the bottom of the element.
+	Positions the progression bar at the bottom of the element.
 * `fixed`
 	Gives a fixed position of `0,0` relative to the container of the element.